Student Conduct Code

 (9) Alcohol, drugs, and controlled substances.

-(b) Illegal drugs and paraphernalia.
-Use, possession, distribution, manufacture, or sale of drug paraphernalia and/or illegal drugs, including marijuana, narcotics or other controlled substances, is prohibited except as authorized by federal or state law.
-Being under the influence of an illegal substance, while on property owned or operated by the university, is prohibited.
-Being under the influence of a controlled substance is also prohibited while on property owned or operated by the university, except when legally prescribed by a licensed medical practitioner.
+(ii) Being under the influence of marijuana or an illegal substance, while on property owned or operated by the university, is prohibited.
+Being under the influence of a controlled substance, except when legally prescribed by a licensed medical practitioner, is also prohibited while on property owned or operated by the university.

-(b) Compels an individual to participate in any activity which is illegal, perverse or publicly indecent or contrary to university rules, regulations or policies, or which is known by the compelling person(s) to be contrary to the individual's moral or religious beliefs.
+(c) Compels an individual to participate in any activity which is illegal or contrary to university rules, regulations or policies.

 (11) Disruptive conduct/obstruction.